ajay-cs/outline/README.md

 Time - 4hrs
 Puppet for conﬁguration management
 	What is Puppet?
-	How puppet works Ÿ	Puppet Architecture
+	How puppet works
+	Puppet Architecture
 	Master and Agents
 	Conﬁguration Language
 	Resource Abstraction Layer